 I have what may or may not be a unique problem.
 My ex is also the father of my children (okay, so that’s not unique at all).
-He’s never paid child support, hasn’t seen his children in over three years, and calls them only randomly.
-(Sadly, this probably isn’t unusual, either.)
+He’s never paid child support, hasn’t seen his children in over three years, and calls them only randomly (sadly, this probably isn’t unusual, either).

 He sends me random text messages late at night, rambling on and on about how much he loves and misses me, swearing that he knows how he screwed up, and that he’d do anything to be with me again.
 We’ve been divorced for four years, and I’m in a loving, healthy relationship – in a different state.

 Cue the eye roll, disgust, and then, silencing of the phone.